dom-schulz/loan-predictor/README.md

 ### Model Selection
 - Algorithm: Gradient Boosted Decision Tree

-    **Why this algorithm?:** A classifier for this dataset needed to be very complex to handle the MANY intricacies within an effective classifier for this application.
+    **Why this algorithm?:** A classifier for this dataset needed to be very complex to handle the MANY intricacies within this dataset. (ie. many of my parameters would overfit on other datasets)
 - Type: Binary Classification (Default vs. Non-default)

 ### Training Process